 Here I am posting short summaries for my published manuscripts, written for folks who are not scientists (or are not in the same scientific field).
 My hope is to increase public outreach and education.
 Please feel free to contact me with any questions.
 This idea was inspired by Jeff Clements.
-I am working backward through my (admittedly small) collection of manuscripts, and will have summaries of all of them up soon!
+I am working backward through my collection of manuscripts, and will have summaries of all of them up soon!

 Regional patterns in ammonia-oxidizing communities throughout Chukchi Sea waters from the Bering Strait to the Beaufort Sea